When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 It’s time we answer the question we asked at the beginning.

-Funny enough, he was the one that had the least experience six years ago.
-No one cared about him on set, and no one bet he’d be successful later on.
+Funny enough, he was the one that sucked the most on set.
+No one cared about him and no one bet he’d be successful later on.

 If we make a rule out of this case study, it means that the serious people you really are competing against makeup for 4,3% of all contenders (1/23).